 HEALTH SERVICES - Our school has the part-time services of a School Nurse and a Health Technician.
 While they are on duty, it is their job to see to the physical well-being of our students.
 Our nurse is on campus one-two days each week.
 The health technician is on campus each day from just prior to the first recess through lunch.
 These are the most desirable times to communicate with them concerning medical/health information.
 The office staff provides coverage for student health needs when the nurse or health technician is not on duty.

 Medications of any kind must be brought to the Office for dispensing.
 They must be in the original container and must be accompanied by a Parent/Physician Medication Permission Form.
 These forms are available from the Health Office.
 No medication can be administered at school without proper authorization.
 Students may not have any medication, including aspirin or cough drops, on their person.
+Please visit the District and/or school website for the Health Services / CVUSD Wellness Assistance Line for community services and outreach.

 Routine screenings for hearing and vision acuity are provided for all new students and at certain grade levels.
-Emergency Cards are kept in the Health Office.
+Emergency Cards/Sheets are kept in the Health Office.

 It should also be noted that if a phone call needs to be made to a parent/guardian regarding their child's health or safety, an office staff member will make the call.
 Reminder: student cell phones are to be turned off and put away securely in the backpack during hours of instruction.
+Due to COVID-19 district/state guidelines, students showing symptoms of COVID-19 per the Parent Symptoms Letter will be placed in an isolation room until a parent/guardian picks them up.